Venuor/tweetr-angular/README.md

 There also exists an admin user which can delete any user and Tweet.

-This app was build for educational purposes.
+This app was build for educational purposes and is hosted on [a private server](https://rspiess.ddns.net/tweetr).